 A flow chart is a diagram comprised of boxes connected with lines.
 This diagram shows you the workflow, process procedure, or algorithm.
 It helps you visualize the process flow and find issues or bottlenecks.

-The flow chart is a useful communication tool and can help you while studying process improvement or documenting a process.
+The flow chart is a useful communication tool and can help you study process improvement or document a process.

 A histogram is similar to a bar chart and displays the graphical distribution of numerical data.
 It is primarily used to show frequency distribution.